 P3 project delivery has been used for decades, but it has recently come back into the spotlight thanks to shrinking budgets at the federal, state, and local levels and a boom in enabling state-level legislation: thirty-five states now have a P3 statute on the books, with a lawyer in Lawrenceville you will have the best advisory on this and other matters.
 (For green building practitioners this should sound familiar.)
 In that vein, along with my co-presenter, Tracy Steedman, our talk at the Forum meeting focused on how P3 projects (and “social infrastructure” in particular, like schools and hospitals) are being increasingly delivered with green building components.

 Although the following top five list was not specifically part of our presentation, I thought it would be useful to highlight these P3 legal issues from a high-level perspective, as we will likely discuss this topic in more detail in the future here at the Journal.
-Though written primarily from the point of view of a design firm (which typically finds itself at the bottom of the design-build and P3 contracting food chain), my hope is that design-builders, concessionaires, lenders, and legislators will also find the points raised below of some import too, regardless of whether their projects involve green building components.
+Written primarily from the point of view of a real estate lawyer, my hope is that design-builders, concessionaires, lenders, and legislators will also find the points raised below of some importance as well, regardless of whether their projects involve green building components.